Nonparametric inference on counterfactuals in first-price auctions: Abstract

 \section{Abstract}

-In a classical model of the first-price sealed-bid auction with independent private values, we develop nonparametric estimation and inference procedures for a class of policy-relevant metrics, such as total expected surplus and expected revenue under counterfactual reserve prices.
-Motivated by the linearity of these metrics in the quantile function of bidders' values, we propose a bid spacings-based estimator of the latter and derive its Bahadur-Kiefer expansion.
-This makes it possible to construct exact uniform confidence bands and assess the optimality of a given auction rule.
+In a classical model of the first-price sealed-bid auction with independent private values, we develop nonparametric estimators for several policy-relevant targets, such as the bidder's surplus and auctioneer's revenue under counterfactual reserve prices.
+Motivated by the linearity of these targets in the quantile function of bidders' values, we propose an estimator of the latter and derive its Bahadur-Kiefer expansion.
+This makes it possible to construct exact uniform confidence bands and test complex hypotheses about the auction design.
 Using the data on U.S. Forest Service timber auctions, we test whether setting zero reserve prices in these auctions was revenue maximizing.